mattgithub1919/ImageGrouping/README.md

 https://stackoverflow.com/questions/50331463/convert-rgba-to-rgb-in-python <br />
 https://thomas-cokelaer.info/blog/2017/12/how-to-sort-a-dictionary-by-values-in-python/ <br />

-2. Here's a list of the python 3 libraries used in this program: os, <br />
+2. Here's a list of the python 3 libraries used in this program: <br />
+  os, <br />
   shutil, <br />
   collections,<br />